African and African American Studies (AAS)

 Equivalent Course: DAN 230

 AAS 234 HISTORY OF THE BLACK DANCE MOVEMENT

 The development of African American dance and the contributions of African American artists through lecture and film.
-Emphasis on the evolution of traditional African dance forms evolved into and influenced the contemporary dance vernacular.
+Emphasis on the evolution of traditional African dance forms and their influence on the contemporary dance vernacular.
 Students will attend live dance performance.
 Offered spring only.

 Equivalent Course: DAN 234